benetech/martus.martus-build/BuildFiles/Documents/README.txt

 Martus release information by version and release date:

+Version 3.6.2             2011-10

+This release is available in English, Farsi/Dari, Spanish and other languages as indicated on the http://www.martus.org software download page.
+Other languages will be available in the future, as language-packs on the documentation page (http://www.martus.org/downloads)

+- Fixed issue when searching for entries in dropdown fields that have spaces at the beginning or end of the entry.
+- Fixed issue when loading a previously saved search that contains fields that no longer exist in any bulletins on your computer.
+Instead of receiving an error that does not allow the user to search, the row in the search grid containing those fields will be reset to the default/new search row values (i.e. "Any Field contains")

 Version 3.6.1             2011-10

 This release is available in English, Farsi/Dari, Spanish and other